North Sydney Bears: North Sydney Leagues Club

 Rebranded as Norths, the North Sydney Leagues Club was established by the district's football club, the North Sydney Bears, in 1955 in a house in the Sydney suburb of Neutral Bay.
 In 1964, the club moved to new premises, its current location, in Abbott Street, Cammeray.

 In the fifty years the new building has stood, a number of redesigns and refurbishments have taken place.
 In 2014 facilities comprised two dining areas, function rooms, a 530-seat auditorium, a fitness and wellness centre, indoor and outdoor lounge areas, a bottle shop, a TAB, two squash courts, a courtesy bus service, a members rewards program and a multi-level car park for 320 vehicles.
 Membership in 2016 stood at 21,500.

 In 1996, Norths merged with the North Sydney Bowling Club, which was established in 1888 and is the second oldest club (by one day) in Australia.
 This Bowling Club was transformed and re-branded as The Greens North Sydney in November 2014.
 Norths also amalgamated with the Seagulls, a border club at Tweed Heads on the far north coast of New South Wales, the oldest provincial rugby league club in Australia.

+Local catchment area

+Despite partially and fully leaving the NRL after the 1999 and 2001 seasons respectively, the Bears keep a large fanbase on Sydney's Lower North Shore, Upper North Shore, Hornsby Shire, (Although it’s support is strongest on the Lower North Shore).
+The North Sydney Bears are the only Sydney team without NRL representatives to have a Junior Rugby League District.
+The North Sydney Junior Rugby League District, In which clubs compete in a joint district with Manly Warringah.
+The following LGAS (With the number of Junior Teams in the area) fall within the North Sydney Bears catchment area: